 Ms. Healy is an attorney in the firm’s Appleton and Green Bay office.
 She focuses her practice on a wide variety of personal injury cases.
 Prior to joining Habush, Ms. Healy worked as an attorney at a civil litigation firm in Madison, Wisconsin, where she dedicated her career to helping those who need it most.
 She has vast experience representing individuals in both state and federal courts, as well as with transnational litigation.
 In recognition of her civil litigation work, Ms. Healy was designated a Super Lawyers Rising Star in 2019, 2020, and 2021.
 Currently, she sits on the board of directors for the Wisconsin Association for Justice (WAJ) and is the immediate past chair of the Women’s Caucus.
 Additionally, she was recently nominated to serve as a Regional Officer for WAJ.
 Her term will commence in December of 2021.
 Ms. Healy is also a member of the James E. Doyle Inn of Court and is an active member of the Legal Association for Women in Dane County, serving on the board of directors from 2019-2021.
 Ms. Healy received her undergraduate degree from Loras College in Dubuque, Iowa, and graduated cum laude, with honors, from Valparaiso Law School.
 While in law school, she served as editor of the Law Review.

-Ms. LaFave is a trial lawyer at Warshafsky, Rotter, Tarnoff & Bloch, S.C. where she represents plaintiffs injured due to the negligence of others.
-Her practice includes automobile collisions, product liability, premises liability, and nursing home abuse and neglect cases.
+Ms. LaFave is a trial lawyer at Gingras, Thomsen & Wachs LLP where she represents plaintiffs.
+Her practice focuses on civil rights litigation, employment disputes, and all types of personal injury cases, including automobile collisions, product liability, premises liability, and nursing home abuse and neglect cases.
 She initially worked in insurance defense and subrogation litigation.
-Ms. LaFave is a 2013 magna cum laude graduate of Tulane University Law School, where she was a member and coach of the Vis International Commercial Arbitration moot court team and president of the Student Bar Association.
-She was selected to The National Trial Lawyers: Top 40 Under 40.
-She serves on the board of the Association for Women and was elected to the State Bar of Wisconsin’s Board of Governors where she also chairs the Strategic Planning Committee.
-Prior to attending law school, Ms. LaFave worked in legal marketing and performed background business research.
-The combination of her interest in investigation and representing both plaintiffs and defendants provides her with a unique background for evaluating a personal injury claim from the outset.
+Ms. LaFave is a 2013 magna cum laude graduate of Tulane University Law School.
+She was selected to The National Trial Lawyers: Top 40 Under 40 and has been selected as a Super Lawyers Rising Star since 2018.
+She serves on the board of the Association for Women Lawyers.
+Prior to attending law school, Ms. LaFave worked in legal marketing and as a legal assistant.

 Attorney & Partner at Gimbel, Reilly, Guerin & Brown LLP (Milwaukee, WI)